Poland’s President Apologizes On Anniversary Of Anti-Semitic Campaign

 The Holocaust law is broadly popular in Poland, but on Thursday a coalition of NGOs released a letter apologizing for the new law and said that the statements by leaders who "seek to whitewash Poles’ involvement in the Holocaust" and "arouse anti-Semitic sentiment " are "not being done in our name."

-The signers of the declaration include Lech Walesa, who won a Nobel Peace Prize for leading the uprising against Communism in 1989, but is now a target of the ruling party who accuse him of secretly colluding with the Communist regime.
+The signers of the declaration include Lech Walesa, who won a Nobel Peace Prize for leading the uprising against the communist government in 1989, but is now a target of the ruling party, who accuse him of secretly colluding with the communist regime.

 J. Lester Feder is a world correspondent for BuzzFeed News and is based in Washington, DC.
 His secure PGP fingerprint is 2353 DB68 8AA6 92BD 67B8 94DF 37D8 0A6F D70B 7211